 This cage doesn’t seem too harmful at first.
 The bars are constructed with every compromise you make with yourself about what you let the world see.
 An opinion you keep to yourself to avoid a conflict up goes a bar.
 Actions you take which go along with the crowd, even though you don’t believe it right, up goes another bar.
 Bars start to be constructed so quickly that you don’t have time to notice the cage you have placed yourself inside.
 One of the expectations of others, the worry that you won’t fit in, the fear that your true self will be seen and then rejected.

-Over time life in that cage is who you think you are, but that isn’t true.
+Over time living in that cage is who you think you are, but that isn’t true.

 For me I lived in that cage for a lot of years, pretending not to notice the limitations on your life.
 The worst part is that you forget the parts of yourself that you were hiding in the first place.